kalepail/launchtube/README.md

 > [!IMPORTANT]
 > Credits are spent with progressive levels of granularity as the transaction moves through the backend
+>
-> Initially upon submission 100_000 credits are spent
+> * Initially upon submission 100_000 credits are spent
-> Assuming your tx simulates successfully, those 100_000 credits are refunded and the tx bid fee is spent
+> * Assuming your tx simulates successfully, those 100_000 credits are refunded and the simulation bid fee is spent
-> If your tx submission is successful the bid is refunded and the final tx fee is spent
+> * If your tx submission is successful the bid fee is refunded and the final tx fee is spent
+>
+> This ensures a fair and predictable system without restrictive rate limits by incentiving properly formed transactions

 #### Body

+- `fee`

+    Number of credits (stroops) you want to use per operation to submit the transaction

+AND

 - `xdr`

     Transaction you want submitted as an `XDR` encoded `String`

+OR

+- `func`

+    `xdr.HostFunction` encoded as an `XDR` `String`

-- `fee`
+- `auth`

-    Number of credits (stroops) you want to use per operation to submit the transaction
+    Array of `xdr.SorobanAuthorizationEntry` encoded `XDR` `String`s

 #### Headers